PAEL Application Process Information

 Tahoe Area (Carnelian Bay, Kings Beach, Tahoe City, Tahoe Vista, Truckee)

-In order to determine which Placer County classification is substantially similar to that held in other public agencies, click this Classification and Salary Info link.
+In order to determine which Placer County classification is substantially similar to that held in other public agencies, click the Classification and Salary Info link at the top of this page.

 PAEL Eligibility Criteria